xxsong5/exsd/README.md

 # eXSD - extended XML Schema Validator

-eXSD is a Go wrapper for the C libxml2 library and it is extended from github.com/krolaw/xsd, which is easier to use
+eXSD is a Go wrapper for the C libxml2 library and it is extended from github.com/krolaw/xsd, which is easier and more powerfull to use

 ## Quick Start